 The Illinois SBDC-BIHD provides personalized business counseling to aspiring entrepreneurs and established small business owners.

 Our main goal is to help foster small businesses and jobs by providing educational resources, training, guidance, coaching, and assistance to entrepreneurial aspirants, especially in the immigrant community, regardless of their immigration status.

-- Foster economic development in the Immigrant Hispanic community, within the State of Illinois;
+Foster economic development in the immigrant community, particularly in areas densely populated by Latinos, within the state of Illinois;

-- Promote the creation of networks that connect micro and small business entrepreneurs with customers, venture capital, and other opportunities;
+Promote the creation of networks that connect micro and small business entrepreneurs with clients, venture capital and other opportunities;

-- Provide tailored solutions for entrepreneurs, or potential ones, to create, open and grow their businesses.
+Provide tailor-made solutions for entrepreneurs, or potential entrepreneurs, to create, open and grow their businesses.